 2. Take advice – If you’re new to an area, be guided by people with local knowledge, then you can visit an Alan De Maid branch and our helpful and supportive branch staff will be happy to tell you about the area, they will also help you avoid any pitfalls.

-3. Do the sums – Be absolutely sure how much you can afford to spend each month, including any up front costs such as deposits and administration fees.
+3. Do the sums – Be absolutely sure how much you can afford to spend each month, including any up front costs such as your first month's rent and tenancy deposit.
 Don’t forget to include bills such as electricity, gas and Council Tax in your calculations.

 4. Take notes – You’ll be surprised how hard it is to remember details when you’re looking at lots of properties.
 Don’t be afraid to take photos to jog your memory.

 5. Be persistent – Finding the right property to rent can take time, so try not to get disheartened.